sveltejs/svelte/documentation/docs/07-misc/03-typescript.md

 ### Other build tools

-If you're using tools like Rollup or Webpack instead, install their respective Svelte plugins.
-For Rollup that's [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte) and for Webpack that's [svelte-loader](https://github.com/sveltejs/svelte-loader).
-For both, you need to install `typescript` and `svelte-preprocess` and add the preprocessor to the plugin config (see the respective READMEs for more info).
+For existing or legacy projects using Rollup or Webpack, you need to install `typescript` and `svelte-preprocess`.
+Then install their respective Svelte plugins and add the preprocessor to the plugin config.
+(See the respective READMEs for more info.)
+For Rollup, that's [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte); for Webpack, that's [svelte-loader](https://github.com/sveltejs/svelte-loader).

 ## tsconfig.json settings